Coverage

 Every major vulnerability category.
 Every language your team writes.

-185+ vulnerability types and 900+ challenges across web, API, mobile, and client-side security.
+310+ vulnerability types and 1500+ challenges across 9 OWASP frameworks — app, cloud and AI security.
 Production-realistic patterns in 15 languages and frameworks.

 vulnerability types